Bad Boys II: Critical response

-On Rotten Tomatoes, Bad Boys II holds an approval rating of 23% based on 183 reviews.
+On Rotten Tomatoes, Bad Boys II holds an approval rating of 23% based on 183 reviews, with an average rating of 4.40/10.
 The site's critical consensus states, "Two and a half hours of explosions and witless banter."
 On Metacritic, the film has a weighted average score of 38 out of 100, based on 34 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, same as the first film.

 Roger Ebert of the Chicago Sun-Times gave the film one out of a possible four stars, especially offended by one scene involving a teenage boy and the use of the N-Word, saying, "The needless cruelty of this scene took me out of the movie and into the minds of its makers.
 What were they thinking?
 Have they so lost touch with human nature that they think audiences will like this scene?"
 On an episode of At the Movies with Ebert & Roeper, film critic Richard Roeper named Bad Boys II the worst film of 2003.

 James Berardinelli of ReelViews was even more negative about the film, rating it half a star out of four and stating: "Bad Boys II isn't just bad - it's a catastrophic violation of every aspect of cinema that I as a film critic hold dear."
 Jon Caramanica of The Village Voice explained that "Bad Boys 2 plays like a flashy highlight reel from Grand Theft Auto: Vice City."
 Ed Gonzalez of Slant Magazine gave the film zero out of four stars, stating that "Michael Bay's latest jingoistic fetish film, Bad Boys II, could be the most vile creation to come out of Hollywood since Patch Adams."

 Among the more positive reviews was Seattle Post-Intelligencer critic Ellen A. Kim, who wrote that the film was "mindlessly fun...
 If you like this type of movie, that is."
 The film was also praised by a few critics and viewers for its deftly handled action sequences and visual effects.